mattwynne/robot_tournament/games/rock_paper_scissors/README.markdown

 or
     scissors

 That's it.
 There's no opportunity to learn about your opponent as your program will not remember anything when it's next called.
-That makes this game really quite stupid, and serves no other purpose than a fun way to warm up and make sure you can build and upload a robot to the tournament.
+That makes this game really quite silly, and serves no other purpose than a fun way to warm up and make sure you can build and upload a robot to the tournament.